AuCson/Proof-of-Guardrail-Anonymous/README.md

 - The message was processed inside a genuine AWS Nitro Enclave (cryptographic signature verified)
 - The exact guardrail code you trust is running (PCR2 matches your known measurement)

-To further ensure response authenticity, you can ask the agent to include their response in the attestation quote in the chat.

-**Caution.** To ensure the entire communication is untampered, end-to-end encryption between user and the agent running in the enclave is needed [(example)](https://github.com/SaharaLabsAI/x-function/tree/main/verifiable).
-This is not implemented yet in this demo.

 ## System architecture